“[…First-hand] knowledge is not only more worth acquiring than second-hand knowledge, but is usually much easier and more delightful to acquire.”

 There are a nigh-infinite amount of books out there, and thus a nigh-infinite amount of worlds for us to explore.

-So go out and be adventurous.
+Go out and be adventurous.